 I spent a lot of time inside the Gurudwara in tranquil attending Ardas.
 With having plans to stay here, I had no place to rush to.

 The Langar food is served 24*7 for free to all the pilgrims.
 No matter where anyone comes from or of which religion, caste, the country they belong to.
 Among Sikhs, Seva (help) is a religious belief (serving God creations are equivalent to serving God).
 After having tasty Langar and getting around a bit, I thought of serving and felt great to have done something without any selfish purpose.

 For cooking, the hot spring water is so suitable that the entire food is prepared by immersing the cooking vessels in the water pools.
 And I was so excited to see how they do it.

 Took a dip in the Hot Water Spring Pool

-I also took a bath in the hot spring pool which is believed to have so many natural healing powers and its benefits include relief from muscular or arthritic pain or skin irritations etc. For the females, they have a walled pool and there are no safety issues.
+Taking a bath in the hot spring pool is not something to be missed, it is believed to have many natural healing powers.
+Some of its benefits include relief from muscular or arthritic pain or skin irritations etc. For the females, they have a walled pool and there are no safety issues.
 The two men’s pools are inside (covered) and outside (in open).
 The mountains and the Parvati valley views from the outside pool would probably be an add-on to the experience.